 - Make copies of the Ingredients for a Mystery Checklist, the Detective Case Report, the Suspect List, and The Detective's Dictionary Handout .

 - Copy the Mystery Memory Game on card stock and make enough copies for every two students in your class (See Step 4 on Day 1.)

 - Create a mystery-themed bulletin board in your classroom to display the definitions of important mystery words and copies of important handouts.

 Day 1: What Is a Mystery?

 Step 1: Ask students, "What is a mystery?"
 List their responses on chart paper, a chalkboard, or a dry erase board.

-Step 2: Underline words in their responses that are found on the Detective's Dictionary Handout (PDF).
+Step 2: Underline words in their responses that are found on the Detective's Dictionary Handout.
 Explain to students that all mysteries contain important vocabulary words that students must learn before they begin studying the mystery genre.

-Step 3: Using the Detective's Dictionary Handout (PDF), go through each vocabulary word one at a time asking students to give their own definition of the word.
+Step 3: Using the Detective's Dictionary Handout, go through each vocabulary word one at a time asking students to give their own definition of the word.
 After one or two students give their own definition, reveal the correct definition.
-(I make small posters that state the definition of each word.
-As I reveal the definition to my class, I hang the poster on a mystery-themed bulletin board in my classroom that will remain intact throughout the Mystery Genre Study.
-See Picture.)
+I make small posters that state the definition of each word.
+As I reveal the definition to my class, I hang the poster on a mystery-themed bulletin board in my classroom, as shown in the photo at left, that will remain intact throughout the Mystery Genre Study.